MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 }
 ```

+Parameters
+- Pitch (Double) - Number that determines the up or down movement of Misty's head movement.
+Value range: -5 to 5.
+- Roll (Double) - Number that determines the tilt ("ear" to "shoulder") of Misty's head.
+Misty's head will tilt to the left or right.
+Value range: -5 to 5.
+This value is ignored for Misty I.
+- Yaw (Double) - Number that determines the turning of Misty's head.
+Misty's head will turn left or right.
+Value range: -5 to 5.
+This value is ignored for Misty I.
+- Velocity (Double) - Number that represents speed at which Misty moves her head.
+Value range: 0 to 10.

+Return Values
+Result (boolean) - Returns true if there are no errors related to this command.

 ##### MoveHeadToLocation - BETA
 Moves Misty's head to a specified up-down or left-right location.

-Parameters
-- Location - string - "left", "right", "down" or "up".
-- Velocity - double - The speed at which to move the head.
-Value range: 0 to 10.
+Endpoint: POST api/head/location

 ```json
 {